Skip to content

 1870’s China head doll Adelina Patti hairstyle with a center part, rolled hair, elaborate curls

-1870's China Head Doll ABG Curly Top head
+1870's China Head Doll ABG curly Top head

 1870s China head doll hairstyle Curly Top has ringlet curls all over entire head